-Note: When the status is Run, the scope only processes the data on the display, which means measure, math, decode, search, etc. only analyzes the data on the display.
+Note: In Run status, the scope only processes the data on the display, which means measure, math, decode, search, etc. only analyze the data on the display.
 This is identical to the "Auto" memory management mode.

-11.2.4 Roll Mode
+13.2.4 Roll Mode

-Click Acquire > Roll to enter roll mode.
+Press the Roll button on the front panel to enter roll mode.
 In this mode, the waveform moves across the screen from right to left, similar to a strip chart recorder.
 The horizontal delay control of the waveform will be disabled when roll mode is active.
 It only operates at timebase values of 50 ms/div and above.